Asset Manager Code

 How Can I Comply?

-Your firm may already have a code of ethics in place that addresses or goes beyond the principles and provisions in the CFA Institute Asset Manager Code.
-Provided your code is consistent with ours, you do not need to amend your existing code to comply with ours.
+Your organization may already have a code of ethics in place that addresses or goes beyond the principles and provisions in the CFA Institute Asset Manager Code.
+Provided your code is consistent with ours, you do not need to amend your existing code to comply with the CFA Institute code.

-- Review your firm’s existing code of ethics, policies, and procedures in comparison to the Code and identify possible gaps or differences.
+- Review your organization's existing code of ethics, policies, and procedures in comparison to the Code and identify possible gaps or differences.

-- Refer to the Appendix: Recommendations and Guidance (PDF) and review the interpretations and additional guidance (PDF) to help you determine whether your firm's procedures comply.
+- Refer to the Appendix: Recommendations and Guidance (PDF) and review the interpretations and additional guidance (PDF) to help you determine whether your organization's procedures comply.

 - Make revisions, as needed, to align with the Code.

-Consider the RCA Compliance Transparency Platform – Implementing the CFA Institute Asset Manager Code, a third-party tool for reviewing compliance by your firm.
+Consider the RCA Compliance Transparency Platform – Implementing the CFA Institute Asset Manager Code, a third-party tool for reviewing compliance by your organization.

 Why Was it Developed?